There are eight principles that guide workplace design, implementation and management.

 The open-plan environment will help reduce the chance of a particular group becoming isolated unintentionally by the physical separation that multiple enclosed offices and walls can introduce.

-The desk is no longer considered the only viable work setting.
-Dynamic working environments embrace a wide range of technologies, spaces and settings that encourage areas for high concentration work, discussions and collaboration to achieve the best delivery of service. the organisational culture is focused on deliverables and not simply staff being present at their desks.
+The workstation is no longer considered the only viable work setting.
+Dynamic working environments embrace a wide range of technologies, spaces and settings that encourage areas for high concentration work, discussions and collaboration to achieve the best delivery of service. the organisational culture is focused on deliverables and not simply staff being present at their workstation.

 Staff move while the furniture stays in place.
 A fixed, generic layout will be designed to maximise the efficiency of the floor plate.
 Teams should be formed and reformed around the requirements of projects and activities, not pods of desks.
 A consistent, generic workplace design enables staff to adjust and move to a different space more quickly and reduces the cost and time involved in the shift.